Salah equals Crouch's feat with goal in Liverpool win over Inter Milan

 Wednesday’s outing was Salah’s 50th Champions League appearance for Liverpool and he has a total of 33 goals to his name with 10 assists registered.

-Meanwhile, Jurgen Klopp's side are enjoying a perfect run in the elite European tournament this season having won all seven of their games so far.
+Meanwhile, Jurgen Klopp's side is enjoying a perfect run in the elite European tournament this season having won all seven of their games so far.

 Salah, who is currently the Premier League's top scorer with 16 goals, played the entire duration while Senegal's Sadio Mane was replaced on the hour-mark and Guinea's Naby Keita came on for the final 30 minutes.